Automatic Assessment of Functional Movement Screening Exercises with Deep Learning Architectures

-In this work, we used a LOSOCV split for all experiments to test the performance of the networks on data from unseen subjects.
-This led to consistently poor results on the test sets with macro F1-scores between 0.08 and 0.2 which also feature considerable variability.
+In this work, we used a LOSOCV split to test the performance of the networks on data from unseen subjects.
+This led to consistently poor results on the test sets, which also feature considerable variability.
 Other publications in the field of automatic exercise evaluation encounter similar problems \cite{Hart.2021, O'reilly.review}.
-Often, so-called global classifiers are trained on data from all subjects, which then perform reasonably well on a test set of data from those subjects.In the present publication, the performance of such a global classifier can be seen from the macro F1-scores of the training and validation set.
-In addition, "personal" classifiers are trained on a subject's data and perform well on unseen repetitions from that subject.
+Often, so-called global classifiers are trained on data from all subjects, which then perform reasonably well on a test set of data from those subjects.
+This approach was also used in the present publication in chapter X. In addition, "personal" classifiers are trained with the data of one specific subject and perform well on unseen repetitions from that subject.
 However, with the present Deep Learning structure, one could also go a different way.
 Instead of two separate classifiers, the already trained global classifier could also be expanded with an additional, previously unknown person.
 With a transfer learning approach, the network could be retrained with a few repetitions of the additional person.
 Other application areas that use transfer learning methods achieve very good results with significantly less training effort and data.
 Accordingly, an already trained "global" classifier could be extended by a new person with less training effort and training examples than necessary for the training of a "personal" classifier.